-2. The need for site specific improvements are identified within an approved Florida/Alabama TPO Bike/Pedestrian Master Plan.
+- 1. An existing sidewalk abuts the development, or is on one or both sides of an intervening/intersecting street. - 2.
+The need for site specific improvements are identified within an approved Florida/Alabama TPO Bike/Pedestrian Master Plan. - 3.
+When 50% or more of any developable portion of the property is within 2 miles of public school property as measured radially from the school's main front office entrance.

-3. When 50% or more of any developable portion of the property is within 2 miles of public school property as measured radially from the school's main front office entrance.
+29 Frontage shall be described as the property line that is located closest to the 30 shortest walkable route to the school and possesses at least one main subdivision entrance.

-Frontage shall be described as the property line that is located closest to the shortest walkable route to the school and possesses at least one main subdivision entrance.
+32 (C) Bikeways

-(c) Bikeways
+- 33 Class I (separated from the roadway) or II (striped) bikeways shall be constructed along the frontage of a development if any of the following conditions apply: 34 35 - 36 1.
+An existing bikeway abuts the development; or - 38 2.
+The need for a bikeway is identified by TPO Bike and Pedestrian Plan. - 39 40 (d) Repair

-Class I (separated from the roadway) or II (striped) bikeways shall be constructed along the frontage of a development if any of the following conditions apply:
+- 1 Existing sidewalks and bikeways damaged during the development of a property shall be - 2 repaired or replaced by the owner of such property as directed by the division manager,

-- An existing bikeway abuts the development; or 1. - 2.
-The need for a bikeway is identified by TPO Bike and Pedestrian Plan.
+3 development services.

-(d) Repair Existing sidewalks and bikeways damaged during the development of a property shall be repaired or replaced by the owner of such property as directed by the division manager, development services.
+(e) Connectivity

-Connectivity (e) A separate access connection that routes pedestrians from the sidewalk to the building shall be provided for developments which are expected to attract pedestrian traffic.
+A separate access connection that routes pedestrians from the sidewalk to the building shall be provided for developments which are expected to attract pedestrian traffic.